Johnny Van Cuyk

 "Everything.
 There is nothing I don't love about baseball.
 That never gets out of your blood." - the 83-year-old John Van Cuyk, when asked what he loved most about baseball

-He was signed to play with Appleton in 1939 but didn't get into any games.
-He then pitched with them in 1940-41.
-He was in the infantry and military police in 1941-45.
+He was signed to play with the Appleton Papermakers in 1939 but didn't get into any games; the scout was Tom Downey.
+He then pitched with Appleton in 1940 and 1941.
+He was serving in the infantry and military police from 1941 to 1945.

 After baseball he worked in sales of real estate and cars.